volkthienpreecha/personal-projects/README.md

-Hello!
-This is my repo for doing fun stuff!
-Welcome!
+Welcome to my repo where I build things I believe are fun and meaningful to society.